How to identify specimens

 • If you want to collect lichens, fungi or algae, ask us about their specific collecting requirements.

-Botanical specimens have to be flowering/fruiting and of the required size (30cm), and are usually presented pressed and dried in folders of newspaper.
+Botanical specimens have to be flowering/fruiting and of the required size (30cm), and should be presented pressed and dried in folders of newspaper.

 Once prepared post them to us.
-Please include a submission sheet (PDF, 93 KB) with each specimen.
+Please include a completed submission sheet (PDF, 313.5 KB) with each specimen.

-Australia’s Virtual Herbarium provides specimen label information and species distribution maps.
+The Australasian Virtual Herbarium provides specimen label information and species distribution maps for Queensland collections.

 Online tools for identifying plants